 - After five minutes put off the fire and scoop them out of fire or sieve them placing them on a clean dry towel.

-There are two ways of sterilizing pacifiers using microwave one is using a pacifier case and the other one is using a glass container/microwave-safe dish.
+There are two ways of sterilizing pacifiers using a microwave one is using a pacifier case and the other one is using a glass container/microwave-safe dish.

 Steps on how to sterilize using a glass container/microwave-safe dish.